Above photo by Andrea Piacquadio.

 I’ve been fortunate enough to recover from my own maladaptive coping skills, such as drinking (or use of tobacco).
 With the help of mental-health professionals and resources, I’ve been able to find peace and sanity and to, eventually, learn enough about what ailed me that I made it my mission to help others.

-Read each case study in this series here:
+Read the case studies in this series here: